(Document revised in December 2017)

 To assist Editorial Board Members, JITKT Technical Editor handle all communication with reviewers, authors, and the external editor; however, Editor-in-Chief and Editor Secretary can check the status of manuscripts and the identity of reviewers at any time.
 Reviewers are given four weeks to write their review.
 For the review of a revised manuscript, reviewers are asked to provide their report within one week.
 In both cases, extensions can be granted on request.

 A paper can only be accepted for publication by Editor-in-Chief or Editor Secretary.
 Employed JITKT staff (Technical Editor) can only reject papers: it would create a clear conflict of interest if they were permitted to accept a paper as their salary is paid for by the article processing charge of accepted articles.

-When making an editorial decision, we expect that the Editor-in-Chief checks the following:
+When making an editorial decision, we expect that the Chief Editor-in checks the following: